jtsextonMITRE/nccoe-tls-visibility/source/G_RiskCompliance.rst

   public internet, this is a violation of user privacy.
 The current TLS 1.3 specification contains a new normative requirement stating that to prevent tracking and identification, "Clients SHOULD NOT reuse a ticket for multiple connections."
-Further, as of this writing, the revised TLS 1.3 draft specification contains an additional normative requirement for the same purpose, "Clients and Servers SHOULD NOT reuse a key share for multiple connections.
 Reuse of a key share allows passive observers to correlate different connections."
 This specification discourages client and server reuse of a key share for multiple internet connections.
 Reusing key shares outside protected